CyVerse-learning-materials/astrocontainers_workshop_2018/getting_started/main.rst

 **FAIR principles**

-Container Camp supports FAIR data principles by providing services that help make data Findable, Accessible, Interoperable, and Reusable.
+AstroContainers supports FAIR data principles by providing services that help make data Findable, Accessible, Interoperable, and Reusable.
 Participants will get an introduction to containers and learn how to create and manage containers.